BenMakesGames/PlayPlayMini/README.md

    * Always called for the current game state.
    * Draw things you only want drawn if the game is the foreground state, for example the mouse cursor (`MouseManager`'s `ActiveDraw`).
 7. `Leave`
-   - Called if a new game state is replacing the current game state, and the game state implements `IGameStateLifecycleLeave`.
+   - Called if a new game state is replacing the current game state.
    - Immediately after `Leave` is called, the current game state is changed to be the next game state.
    - I haven't yet found a use for this method; it's included for completeness/just-in-case.